karthiksekaran/karthiks.github.io/index.md

 * **Interpreting the factors of Employee Attrition using Explainable AI (Conference Paper, IEEE)**
 Manuscript Link :  *publication link will be added soon.*

+* **Predicting Rheumatoid Arthritis from the Biomarkers of Clinical Trials using Improved Harmony Search with Adaptive Neuro-Fuzzy Inference System**
+Manuscript Link : *Will be added soon*

 ### Patent

 * **A SYSTEM AND METHOD FOR PREDICTING BIPOLAR DISORDER AND SCHIZOPHRENIA BASED ON NON-OVERLAPPING GENETIC PHENOTYPES**